Winter preparation tips for STX Motorhomes!

 • Store your truck with a full fuel tank: This will avoid condensation in the tank, and leave sufficient fuel for heating and generator (if wall power would fail).

-• Be sure to keep your truck connected on the power wall, and check regularly that there is power on the wall socket
+• Be sure to keep your truck connected on the power wall, and check regularly that there is power on the wall socket.

 • Winters can get really cold.
 Prepare for this by placing a small electric heater in the living if needed.
-This will help to avoid moisture
+This will help to avoid moisture and help preventing any freezing

 • Empty all water tanks and blow the pipes empty with compressed air (and leave taps open; don’t forget the shower) to prepare against frozen (and broken) pipes.
 Check also the water filter that it is empty.